PaarthPandey10/ibm-z-mainframe-lab/02-advanced/README.md

 This directory documents the **Advanced** phase of my IBM Z Xplore journey.
 While the Fundamentals module focused on bridging modern tools with the mainframe, this module shifts focus to the underlying architecture.

-The objective is to peel back the layers of high-level languages and understand how the machine actually processes instructions. [cite_start]This involves working directly with **Assembler**, understanding memory management, registers, and the compilation process on z/Architecture[cite: 32, 44].
+The objective is to peel back the layers of high-level languages and understand how the machine actually processes instructions.
+This involves working directly with **Assembler**, understanding memory management, registers, and the compilation process on z/Architecture.

 ---